remmmi/WooCommerce-Cart-REST-API/NEXT_CHANGELOG.md

 ## Changes

+* Plugin: Text domain a.k.a the plugin slug, has changed from `cart-rest-api-for-woocommerce` to `cocart-core`.
+This affects any translations including custom.
+If you did a custom translation you will need to rename the text domain to match.
 * REST API: Avatars only return if requested now when using the login endpoint.
 * REST API: Store API now returns array of CoCart versions installed not just the core version.
 * REST API: The following endpoints for Cart API v2 now extend `CoCart_REST_Cart_V2_Controller` instead of Cart API v1 controller: `cart/add-item`, `cart/add-items`, `cart/calculate`